Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 > **Note** for Step 2 and Step 3: For a better performance `getOriginKeysRequest` can be supplied together with `getPaymentMethodsRequest` and the responses could be cached by the merchant server.

 ## Before you begin
 In order to make the extension module up and running, follow our [deployment guide](./DeploymentGuide.md).
+For the sake of readability, the field [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin) is ommitted from all the examples in this document.
+In real requests, [`applicationInfo`](https://docs.adyen.com/development-resources/building-adyen-solutions#building-a-plugin)` is always added.

 ## Step 1: commercetools checkout validations